Description

 For the first 11 weeks (9 weeks of lessons and 2 review weeks), the child will create a Color Train.
 Using the Black Train printable, instruct the child to color, with a jumbo crayon, one train per week (this week is black).
 Display the train at the child's eye level to point to and discuss the colors.
 If the child tends to put things in his mouth, try egg crayons or make larger crayons by recycling old ones.
 Also, I encourage you to not use markers or pens since, unlike crayons and pencils, they do not sharpen fine and gross motor skills.

-Shape Activities:
+Shape Activities: Circle

 Water Paint Shapes The 1 Year Curriculum introduces seven shapes to the child, beginning with the circle.
 Using black construction paper, cut out a large circle.
 Then, using minimal water, instruct your child to water paint the circle.
 As the child paints, talk about the shape.
+TIP: For little hands, jumbo paintbrushes are safer and easier to handle.

-Animal Activities:
+Animal Activities: Raccoon

 The Curriculum introduces the child to 28 animals.
 This week's animal is the raccoon.